Nokia 150

-Nokia 150 and Nokia 150 Dual Sim are Nokia-branded entry-level mobile phones from HMD Global.
-Originally introduced in December 2016 by Nokia as the first device by HMD Global, the 150 supports one Mini-SIM card and 150 Dual Sim supports two Mini-SIM cards.
+Nokia 150 and Nokia 150 Dual SIM are Nokia-branded entry-level mobile phones from HMD Global.
+Originally introduced in December 2016, as the first Nokia-branded devices by HMD Global, the 150 supports one Mini-SIM card and 150 Dual SIM supports two Mini-SIM cards.

 The Nokia 150 has a flashlight.
 Display is 2.4 inches with QVGA 320x240 resolution.
 It is a TFT panel with 65K colours.
 It supports vibration, has a loudspeaker and a 3.5mm standard headphone jack.

-Wireless connectivity includes only 2G, no WiFi and support for Bluetooth 3.0.
-This may pose a problem in some countries like Singapore where 2G is no longer in use.
+Wireless connectivity includes support for Bluetooth 3.0 and 2G networks.
+This may pose a problem in some countries, like Singapore, where 2G is no longer in use.

 It does not have the threaded view or conversations layout of text messages.
 It has a microUSB port for charging and microSD slot for extra data storage.